PavanRangani/docs/docs/prd/communication/overview.md

 Agenda topic of the meeting.
 One Meeting can have more than one Agenda.
 With each agenda, details can be added.

 This agenda can be from master list.
-For each type of legal entity agenda topics are different.
+For each type of legal entity agenda topics are different. //TODO

 #### Related entity

 During the meeting if any other legal entity of same family is going to be discussed, then it can be added as Related entity.
 It can be multiple.

 Each related entity can have one or more agenda topic.
 Its called Tag.
-This agenda can be from master list.
+This agenda can be from master list. //TODO (validate for type of related entity)